Categories

 • Each ensemble must perform without a conductor and playing in unison is not allowed.

-Repertoire
+Repertoire and recording

 JUNIOR & INTERMEDIATE Categories